Maliha2030/Project1_The_A_Team_Uber/README.md

 ***Methods:

 We obtained a dateset from https://www.kaggle.com/datasets/yasserh/uber-fares-dataset.
 It contains data on Uber trips in New York City.
-It has 200000 rows of data containing a unique trip identifier, the fare of that fare, pick-up time, pick-up location (via latitude and longitude) and the same for drop-off.
+It has 200000 rows of data containing a unique trip identifier, the fare of those trips, pick-up time, pick-up location (via latitude and longitude) and the same for drop-off.
 We downloaded the CSV file containing the dataset.
 We then used the Jupyter notebook to change that file to a pandas dataframe.